InfamousMusicify/Cryo-Bomb/README.md

 Place Packed Ice next to Magma to create a mini Cryo-Bomb! (turns lava to magma)
 Standing to close may hurt._

+### Hit the advancements key to see in game info and help!

 ## [🔗Download🔗](https://github.com/InfamousMusicify/Cryo-Bomb/archive/refs/heads/main.zip)

 __1.13-1.15 version will turn lava to stone.